gold star for USAHOF

 When the Edmonton Oilers made the biggest trade in hockey, the transaction that sent Wayne Gretzky to Los Angeles, the “Great One” insisted that Marty McSorley would be part of the deal.
 It was a necessary request, and McSorely was not just his friend but his enforcer and the man who cleared the ice for McSorley's magic.

 McSorley was one of hockey’s best pugilists, and he amassed a whopping 1,864 Penalty Minutes in his 472 Games as a King.
-Gretzky continued to flourish with McSorley watching his back, but McSorely was a decent hockey player in his own right.
-McSorley averaged .50 Points per Game with Los Angeles and was better at the defensive side than he got credit for.
+Gretzky continued to flourish with McSorley watching his back, but McSorley was a decent hockey player in his own right.
+McSorley averaged .50 Points per Game with Los Angeles and was better on the defensive side than he got credit for.
 He even led the NHL in Plus/Minus (+48) in 1990-91.

-A First Round Pick from Moscow, Alex Frolov debuted with the Kings two years after he was drafted.
+A First Round Pick from Moscow, Alex Frolov, debuted with the Kings two years after he was drafted.
 The Left Wing had a promising rookie year, finishing eighth in Calder voting with 31 Points, but the Kings brass were hoping for a lot more from the Russian.
 That is what they got.

 Frolov increased his production gradually, going to 48, 54, and 71 Points respectively over the next three years.
-71 would be his highest tally, but he had at least 50 Points over the next three years and was an asset to the Kings, especially considering they did not have a lot of scorers on their roster.
+71 would be his highest tally, but he had at least 50 Points over the next three years and was an asset to the Kings, especially considering they did not have many scorers on their roster.

-He left the Kings for the Rangers in 2010, but a torn ACL ended him there, and he finished his career in Russia.
+He left the Kings for the Rangers in 2010, but a torn ACL ended his career there, leading him to finish his career in Russia.
 Frolov had 381 Points for Los Angeles.

-Jake Muzzin had a unique path to the NHL, as despite being drafted By Pittsburgh in 2007, the OHL Defenseman was not signed.
-Muzzin reentered the draft in 2009, but this time no NHL took him.
+Jake Muzzin had a unique path to the NHL, as despite being drafted by Pittsburgh in 2007, the OHL Defenseman was not signed.
+Muzzin reentered the draft in 2009, but this time, no NHL team took him.
 Muzzin was eligible to play one more year in the OHL, and he maximized the opportunity, winning the OHL Defenseman of the Year.
 The Kings took notice, signed Muzzin, who made the team.

 Over the first two seasons, Muzzin mainly played in the AHL over the first two seasons, though he was on the roster (though he did not play) when the Kings captured the 2012 Stanley Cup.
-Muzzin was in the NHL to stay in 2012, gradually gaining more playing time with each playing year.
+Muzzin was in the NHL to stay in 2012, gradually gaining more playing time with each passing year.
 Helping the Kings win their second Stanley Cup in 2014, Muzzin would have at least 40 Points in three of the following four seasons, and he was arguably one of the better players for Los Angeles in the mid-10s.

 The struggling Kings traded Muzzin to Toronto in 2019, leaving the Kings with 213 Points.